Skip to main content

 1. Data collectionCollect from drawings; generic product categories acceptableCollect detailed specs; specific make/model required for all equipment

-3. CalculationRun in local SAP software; near-instantaneous resultSubmit to ECaaS API; 5–10 minute calculation time
+3. CalculationRun in local SAP software; near-instantaneous resultSubmit to ECaaS API; under 2 seconds calculation time

 5. Design iterationRapid trial-and-error (seconds per run)Slower iteration cycle (minutes per run); plan changes carefully